-Each year, with the help of sponsors, CoEd provides full academic scholarships to nearly 150 indigenous Mayan students in impoverished communities throughout Guatemala, with a focus on selecting mainly girls (who make up about 70% of the total scholarship recipients each year).
+Each year, with the help of sponsors, CoEd provides full academic scholarships to more than 250 indigenous Mayan students in impoverished communities throughout Guatemala, with a focus on selecting mainly girls (who make up about 70% of the total scholarship recipients each year).

 Research shows that educating girls yields a higher rate of return than any other investment in the developing world.

 A CoEd Scholarship goes beyond tuition and school fees and focuses on developing Guatemala's youth into future leaders.